dimajix/flowman/docs/spec/mapping/relation.md

-# Read Mapping
+# Relation Mapping

-The `read` mapping is found in almost all Flowman projects, as it will read data from relations.
+The `relation` mapping is found in almost all Flowman projects, as it will read data from relations.
 It doesn't have any other mappings as inputs, and therefore usually is the first mapping in a data flow.